Written by Ana Maria Matejic

 In these circumstances, cyber ranges have the potential to become an important part of a mature cyber risk management strategy.
 That gives the opportunity, to the organization supporting this blend, to bring in the same space cyber security teams, risk teams, and executives.
 They will not only

-cooperate, in daily business, to prevent and contain them.
+experience cyber threat situations in a controlled environment but also understand how they can cooperate, in daily business, to prevent and contain them.
 Further, a cyber range offers the possibility to try new ideas on overcoming or treating risks that arise from business practices and

 that, without simulating specific cyber situations, would not be that facile to uncover.